Heavy quark contribution to the electromagnetic properties of the nucleon

-In Fig.~\ref{fig2} we present numerical results for the asymmetric heavy-anti-heavy quark distribution functions $Q_{\rm asym}(x)$ for charm and bottom quark.
-We note that our results for the intrinsic charm quark asymmetry $c_{\rm asym}(x)$ are in very good agreement with the predictions ref.~\cite{Sufian:2020coz} based on lattice gauge theory.
-It is also interesting to compare the LFHQCD prediction for the first moment of the asymmetry: \eq \la x \ra_{Q-\bar Q} = \int\limits_0^1 dx \, x \, Q_{\rm asym}(x) = \dfrac{1}{3500} \en with the constraint on the charm-anti-charm asymmetry in the nucleon obtained from lattice QCD Our prediction for the $\la x \ra_{c-\bar c} = 0.00029$ is in order of magnitude agreement with the prediction of Ref.~\cite{Sufian:2020coz} $\la x \ra_{c-\bar c} = 0.00047(15)$.
-Our result for the moment of the bottom quark asymmetry is suppressed (as expected) by a factor $(m_c/m_b)^2$.
-For the heavy quark masses we have used the central values from the Particle Data Group~\cite{PDG22}: $m_c = 1.27$ GeV and $m_b = 4.18$ GeV.
+In Fig.~\ref{fig2} we present numerical results for the asymmetric heavy-antiheavy quark distribution functions $Q_{\rm asym}(x)$ for charm and bottom quarks.
+We note that our results for the intrinsic charm quark asymmetry $c_{\rm asym}(x)$ are in very good agreement with the predictions in Ref.~\cite{Sufian:2020coz} based on lattice gauge theory.
+It is also interesting to compare the LFHQCD prediction for the first moment of the asymmetry: \eq \la x \ra_{Q-\bar Q} = \int\limits_0^1 dx \, x \, Q_{\rm asym}(x) = \dfrac{1}{3500} \en with the constraint on the charm-anticharm asymmetry in the nucleon obtained from lattice QCD.
+Our prediction for the $\la x \ra_{c-\bar c} = 0.00029$ is in order of magnitude agreement with the prediction of Ref.~\cite{Sufian:2020coz} $\la x \ra_{c-\bar c} = 0.00047(15)$.
+Our result for the first moment of the bottom quark asymmetry is suppressed by a factor $(m_c/m_b)^2$ due to the corresponding ratio of the normalization constants $N_{b_{\rm in}}/N_{c_{\rm in}} = (m_c/m_b)^2$.
+This dependence on the mass of the heavy quark reflects the twist of the operators controlling the probability for intrinsic heavy quarks in hadrons.
+For the heavy quark masses, we have used the central values from the Particle Data Group~\cite{PDG22}: $m_c = 1.27$ GeV and $m_b = 4.18$ GeV.
 This gives $\la x \ra_{b-\bar b} = 0.000026$.